shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 <details>
 <summary>Possible Resolutions (Beyond Automatic Termination and Takedown)</summary>

-* Correction by Licensee: The Licensee might be able to correct the issue (e.g., fix attribution, move the content to a Permitted Platform, or re-prepare and re-submit a "Provided Copy" that meets the requirements of Section 3.d of the License).
+* Correction by Licensee: The Licensee might be able to correct the issue (e.g., fix attribution, move the content to a Permitted Platform, or re-prepare and re-submit a "Provided Copy" that meets the requirements of Clause 3.d of the License).
 If they do so promptly to your satisfaction, you might, at your discretion, choose to consider the matter resolved and allow continued publication or accept the corrected Provided Copy.
 This is often the simplest path.
 * New, Separate Agreement or Understanding: Even if the original VOD Reaction License technically terminated due to the breach, alternative arrangements might be possible:
   * For Corrected or Partially Used Content: If the Licensee corrects their Derivative Work (e.g., by removing the problematic third-party content), you and the Licensee can reach a new, separate understanding or grant specific permission for that corrected version to remain public.
 Similarly, you might agree that only certain "clean" portions of the original Derivative Work can continue to be used or be re-edited for publication under a new understanding.
 This new understanding would operate outside the terms of the original VOD Reaction License that was breached.
   * For Continued Use of Content with Uncleared Third-Party Materials (Requires Consent from *All* Relevant Rights Holders): If the breach involved the Licensee including third-party copyrighted material (e.g., music, video clips not originating from your VODs) for which they did not secure the necessary rights to grant back to you for your reuse, and if the desire is for the Derivative Work to remain available *with that third-party material still included*, then any new agreement or permission would require the explicit consent not only from You (the Licensor) and the Licensee, but critically, also from the original copyright holder(s) of that embedded third-party material.
 Simply agreeing between You and the Licensee is insufficient if third-party rights are involved and those rights holders have not authorized the continued use by both the Licensee and potentially You (if you reuse the Derivative Work).
 Securing these permissions can be complex and may require direct licensing from those third-party copyright holders.
 </details>

 <details>
-<summary>Scenario: Licensee Does Not Provide the "Provided Copy" Upon Request If you have requested a "Provided Copy" from a Licensee (as per Section 3.d of the License) and they do not provide it within a reasonable timeframe</summary>
+<summary>Scenario: Licensee Does Not Provide the "Provided Copy" Upon Request If you have requested a "Provided Copy" from a Licensee (as per Clause 3.d of the License) and they do not provide it within a reasonable timeframe</summary>
 &nbsp;

 Here's a suggested course of action:
 1. Send a Reminder: Your initial request may have been missed.
 If you haven't received a response after what you feel is a reasonable period (for example, two weeks to a month), it's good practice to send a polite reminder and perhaps suggest a new, final deadline.
-2. Acknowledge the Consequence: If the Licensee still fails to provide the copy or refuses to do so without a reason covered by the "Excusable Non-Performance" clause (Section 9 of the License), they are in breach of a condition of the License (specifically Section 3.d).
+2. Acknowledge the Consequence: If the Licensee still fails to provide the copy or refuses to do so without a reason covered by the "Excusable Non-Performance" clause (Clause 9 of the License), they are in breach of a condition of the License (specifically Clause 3.d).
-3. Automatic Termination: As per Section 8 of the License, this breach results in the automatic termination of their rights to use your VODs.
+3. Automatic Termination: As per Clause 8 of the License, this breach results in the automatic termination of their rights to use your VODs.
 Their continued public display of the Derivative Work could now be considered an unlicensed use of your copyrighted material.
 4. Your Options: At this point, you have several options, at your discretion:
     * You can choose to do nothing.
     * You can formally notify the Licensee that their license has terminated due to the breach and that the Derivative Work is therefore unlicensed.